bernd-mueller/snoke/README.md

 2021-12-14, Part 1: Response to current zero day security exploit for any source code dependent on log4j:
 Most of the neo4j code is dead because essential dependencies are all affected by the log4j exploit.
 Anyways, I haven't used this package for several years.
 It might be necessary to simply discard the package.
 Not much of a loss... though.

-2021-12-14, Part 2: Also thanks for the activity on repetitive cloning of this repository when attention is given.
-This makes me feel important.
+2021-12-14, Part 2: Requiring Attention Cloning as it was.

 # snoke
 Towards a Semantic NoSQL (Not only SQL) Knowledge Environment (SNOKE)